IMScience-PPGINF-PucMinas/video2graph/README.md

-# Temporal Graphs: A video classification based on transitive reduction
+# Video Classification Based On Temporal Graphs

 In development...